 Dmitri Kasterine's personal photographic survey England and the English was published in 1981 by Worlds Work.

 In 2000 Dmitri Kasterine directed and filmed a documentary on Anthony Bourdain as he moved from chef to best selling author and television celebrity.

 Dmitri Kasterine has photographed numerous cultural and leading figures of the 20th century including Cindy Sherman, Johnny Cash, Roald Dahl, Mick Jagger, David Hockney, Jean-Michel Basquiat and H.M.
 Queen Elizabeth II.
-His work was on display at the National Portrait Gallery in London during the winter 2010 and is part of their permanent collection.
-The Smithsonian's National Portrait Gallery has recently acquired six of his portraits.
+His work was on display at the National Portrait Gallery in London during the winter 2009 and is part of their permanent collection.
+Nine portraits were acquired by HM Queen Elizabeth II and presented to the The Royal Collection Trust.
+In 2010 the Smithsonian's National Portrait Gallery acquired five of his portraits.